wouterbulten/wouterbulten.github.io/_posts/tech/2019-01-17-ikea-tradfri-temp-and-brightness-with-home-assistant.md

 title:  "Setting color temperature and brightness of IKEA Tradfri lights simultaneously with Home Assistant"
 date:   2019-01-17 17:41
 categories: blog tech
-tags: [home assistant, ikea, tradfri, node-red, lights]
+tags: [home automation, home assistant, ikea, tradfri, node-red, lights]
 description: "A small trick to set the color temperature and brightness of IKEA Tradfri lights simultaneously using Home Assistant and/or Node-RED."
+include_ha_series: true
 ---

 In my smart home I use multiple IKEA Tradfri lights in combination with a Conbee Zigbee hub and Home Assistant.
 Recently I encountered a problem when trying to set both the brightness and the color temperature in a Home Assistant service call (`light.turn_on`).
 Apparently, the Tradfri bulbs only respond to one of these values at a time.
 This is unfortunate as changing the temperature and brightness is usually linked.
 For example, setting the lights to a dimmed warm setting at night or bright white in the morning.
 Luckily, there is a workaround to be able to set both simultaneously (sort of at least).